dj-d/AmazonPriceTracker/README.md

 # AmazonPriceTracker
 Telegram bot to check the price change of products on Amazon and CamelCamelCamel

+# NOTICE
+_I am working on a new version that includes better structuring of resources and improved scalability.
+Unfortunately, my time for development is short so let's "give it time"_

 ## Setup
 In the credential.json replace "__*YOUR_BOT_TOKEN*__" with the token of your Telegram bot.